manishemi/manishemi.github.io/_posts/2021-06-11-Long Short-Term Memory.md

 |![_config.yml]({{ site.baseurl }}/images/LSTM/forget_gate.png)|

-W_f is a weight matrix that controls the Forget gate behavior. we stacked the h_t-1 and X_t and then multiply it to W_f matrix, then giving result to [sigmoid fucntion](https://en.wikipedia.org/wiki/Sigmoid_function) and getting output between 0 and 1([0, 1]), sigmoid function defines that how much should use previous cell.
+W_f is a weight matrix that controls the Forget gate behavior. we stacked the h_t-1 and X_t and then multiply it to W_f matrix, then giving the result  to [sigmoid fucntion](https://en.wikipedia.org/wiki/Sigmoid_function) and getting output between 0 and 1([0, 1]), sigmoid function defines that how much should use the previous cell.

 |![_config.yml]({{ site.baseurl }}/images/LSTM/lstm1.gif)|
 |:--:|